xye7ei/gllc/README.md

 snd = itemgetter(1)
 ```

-Several further utility combinators like these are often useful:
+Utility combinators like the following can be useful too:

 ``` python
 class OneOf(PExpr):